John Opie: London

 In 1784 Opie exhibited A School, sometimes also known as The Schoolmistress at the Royal Academy (No 162).

-In 1786 he exhibited his first important historical subject, the Assassination of James I, and in the following year the The Death of Rizzio, a work whose merit was recognized by his immediate election as associate of the Royal Academy, of which he became a full member in 1788.
+In 1786 he exhibited his first important historical subject, the Assassination of James I, and in the following year The Death of Rizzio, a work whose merit was recognized by his immediate election as associate of the Royal Academy, of which he became a full member in 1788.
 He painted five subjects for John Boydell's Shakespeare Gallery; and until his death, his practice alternated between portraiture and historical work.
 In May 1798 he married Amelia Alderson whom he had met at parties in Norwich, including one at Holkham Hall where he had gone to carry out some commissions for Holkham's owner, Thomas Coke.
 The commission included doing portraits of Coke's Whig friends.
 John and Amelia lived at 8 Berners Street, London where Opie had moved in 1791.
 This proved a happy marriage, lasting for Opie's last nine years of life.